-The overtime meal allowance (see Directive Section 13) is automatically added to a covered employee's paycheck in accordance with applicable collective bargaining agreements, and is permitted for non-managerial employees earning compensatory time, but is not authorized for employees earning overtime.
+The overtime meal allowance is automatically added to a covered employee's paycheck in accordance with applicable collective bargaining agreements, and is permitted for non-managerial employees earning compensatory time, but is not authorized for employees earning overtime.
 (Employees paid in cash for overtime do not receive meal allowances.)
 The rate of the overtime meal allowance is associated with the number of overtime hours worked.